NoniDorcas/alx-low_level_programming/README.md

-Use of malloc and free in memory allocation
+malloc and free, how they are used